icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 </details>

 If the `nextKeyPair` property of the result is `undefined`, than there are no more {{HealthcareElements}} to retrieve.
-You can also retrieve just the id of the Healthcare Element instead of the whole documents by using the match method.
+You can also retrieve just the id of the {{HealthcareElement}} instead of the whole documents by using the match method.

 <!-- file://code-samples/{{sdk}}/how-to/manage-healthcare-elements/index.mts snippet:use HE match method-->
 ```typescript